 from Trails-N-Tails Outdoors found by scouting and trial and error is set up a mock scrape on the edge of a field, near a well-used deer trail or bedding area.
 This proves the most realistic setting for deer in that area and will cause bucks and sometimes even does to use that scrape.
 If you have a trail camera this is one of the best times to use it after your scrape has been completed.
 Find a good place for your camera that has the best view and somewhere out of direct sunlight.

-Now that you have found the area for your scrape now its time to create a scrape.
+Now that you have found the area for your scrape now it’s time to create a scrape.
 Search for an area where a licking branch will be “used” as well that or you can create your own.
-For best results the licking branch must be about 5 feet off the ground.
+For best results, the licking branch must be about 5 feet off the ground.
 If it’s a little too high bend it down to where it can be reached.
 If there is no branch in a particular spot, attach your own branch of a tree.
 It must be sturdy, alive and the end of the branch should be about as big as your pinky finger.
-Some other products you will need that I’ve found successful is a Pre Orbital Gland Lure.
-Sometimes that type of oil based lure might be difficult to find just on regular store shelves.
-Trapping shops that carry lure should have the Pre Orbital Gland Lure for you to purchase.
+Some other product you will need that I’ve found successful is a Pre Orbital Gland Lure.
+Sometimes that type of oil-based lure might be difficult to find just on regular store shelves.
+Trapping shops that carry lures should have the Pre Orbital Gland Lure for you to purchase.
 Another essential scent we use is Buck Urine.

 Another tip, especially around the rut is to take a stick and scratch leaves away from the ground at your scrape.

 Using rubber gloves, damage the tip of the branch.
 The breaks in the branch imitate the way deer work licking branches and it creates more surface area for the gland lure to be applied.
 Once your scrape is all set leave the area undisturbed as possible on your way out making sure not to cross any deer trails.
 Refresh the lure only once a week or 10 days since the pre-orbital gland lure is an oil-based lure.